Providing virtual care during Covid-19 and beyond

-As a standard benefit within their plans, Generali Global Health members and their dependents have access to an online doctor service through My Digital Doctor.
+As an optional benefit available on selected plans, Generali Global Health members and their dependents have access to an online doctor service.

 The service provides fast access to a doctor at these difficult times, and facilitates early intervention, with potentially better healthcare outcomes.